ggData/tweetharvest/README.md

 # tweetharvest

-`tweetharvest` is a Python utility to monitor Twitter conversations around a small set of hashtags, and to store statuses (tweets) in that stream to a MongoDB database.
-The intended use case: monitoring discussions around a given event or campaign for later analysis using any tools that can access MongoDB.
+`tweetharvest` is a Python utility to monitor Twitter conversations around a small set of hashtags, and to store statuses (tweets) from that stream to a MongoDB database.
+The intended use case: collecting tweets from discussions around a given event or campaign, and storing them locally for later analysis. `tweetharvest` does not contain any analytic functions; it [does one thing well](http://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well): data collection from the Twitter API.

 ## Setting Up